Ellypham92/statistics-/README.md

 ### :telescope: Modeling and Diagnotic:
 - R libraries: **dplyr** for data manipulation, **magrittr** for pipe operator
 - Fit a **Simple Linear Rregresion** model where bill length is the predictor and flipper_length is the response using lm() function <br>
-:heavy_check_mark: See the results: <br>
+:heavy_check_mark: Display the output: <br>
 <img width="400" alt="Screen Shot 2022-08-16 at 11 23 13 AM" src="https://user-images.githubusercontent.com/64395120/184930042-202572bd-a01f-49b7-b33c-2e077584d94c.png">

-:heavy_check_mark: Visualization using plot() function:
+:heavy_check_mark: Plot the fitted line using plot() function:

 <img width="700" alt="Screen Shot 2022-08-16 at 11 24 57 AM" src="https://user-images.githubusercontent.com/64395120/184930425-4bf6217e-38dc-4a6b-b985-744ae83fc448.png">

 As we can see from the display of regression output, the model can explain the 45.34% of fliiper length on bill length.
 The estimate sigma (standard deviation of the errors) is 4.75245

-- Use the model to answer these questions:  Which points have high leverage?
+- Answer these questions using the model:  Which points have high leverage?
 Which points are outliers?
 Which points are influential based on Cook's distance?
 :heavy_check_mark: Diagnotic plots: <br>
 <img width="700" alt="Screen Shot 2022-08-16 at 12 05 13 PM" src="https://user-images.githubusercontent.com/64395120/184937561-2e53da67-9e8e-402d-8d4c-111186896042.png">